 Visual Depiction of Directional Audio: Indication on-screen with arrows, icons, located colour splashes and the like, to show where directional audio for damage, footsteps, environmental or way-finding sounds are coming from.

 Similar Games With More Accessibility Features for Audio

 If you want to play Hot Lava, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:

-Hot Lava has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Hot Lava, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Hot Lava which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Hot Lava, and offer accessibility features for Communication: